jamiecjm/Find-All-Recipes/README.md

 <!-- See also the list of [contributors](https://github.com/J-D-Kitchen/contributors) who participated in this project. -->

 ## Reflection

+This was a 1 week long project built for my final project at Next Academy Coding/Digital Marketing School.
+Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.

+Originally I wanted to build an application that is similar to the famous 'Blue Apron' application that allowed users to sign up for groceries delivery system and save their favourite recipes.

+One of the main challenges I ran into was Testing.
+This lead me to spend a few days on a research spike into RSpec, Capaybara, and FactoryBot.
+Due to project time constraints, I had to focus more on testing only the core modules.

+At the end of the day, the technologies implemented in this project are Ruby on Rails, Javascript, CSS, Bootstrap and HTML.

   <!-- - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
   - What did you set out to build?